chiawen0104/taipei_safe/README.md

 ## Mongo DB
-You don't need to use these commands when running the demo.
+You don't need to use these commands when running demo.

 ### Connect to the cluster
 ```